ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 	--make-bed \
 	--out <output_fileset_prefix>
 ```
-Where keeplist.txt has one individual per row, the first and second column from the `*.fam` file
+Where keeplist.txt has one individual per row, the first and second column from the `*.fam` file which are usually the sample and population names

 ## Subset by individuals in EIGENSTRAT
 Use poplistname option in convertf \